-When you’re running a business of your own, it’s hard to know if your habits are best practice, or if others might be doing things better.
+When you’re running your own business, it’s hard to know if your habits are best practice, or if you could do better.
 How do you know if you have good money habits as a small business owner?
-Are you doing everything you can to be in control of your finances, and to be financially fit?
+Are you doing everything you can to be financially fit?

 They shared some great words of wisdom around setting up good business practices, staying on top of cash flow, and in general – how to think about small business finances.